-We’ve only been on two Qantas flights in each of our respective lives.
-Both of them took place during our trip to Australia with Adventures by Disney.
+We’ve only been on two Qantas flights and both of them took place during our trip to Australia with Adventures by Disney, back in 2014.
 I didn’t have a Qantas account at the time, however, I did try to get retro credit for the flights with one of their partners (I think it was American).
-Besides that, I had absolutely zero interest in crediting flights to or redeeming awards with Qantas’ Frequent Flyer program.
+Besides that, I had zero interest in crediting flights to or redeeming awards with Qantas’ Frequent Flyer program.

-Oh, just so you know, I’m not being lazy.
-The real name of Qantas’ frequent flyer program is “Qantas Frequent Flyer.”
-I’m going to make Cliff Notes-style review of the plan and the things you should know about.
+The name of Qantas’ frequent flyer program really is “Qantas Frequent Flyer.”
+Here’s a Cliff Notes-style review of the plan and the things you should know about.

 Qantas is the flag carrier airline of Australia and is a member of the Oneworld alliance.
 Their route network covers most of Australia and New Zealand as well as flights to Asia, Africa, Europe, South America, and North America.